Hi there! And welcome to my new Blog!

 I will give you my answer here, but before I present you with my views on the attributes that put a photograph in the domain of luxury/fine art, I want to mention that these views reflect my own, personal opinions.
 Opinions that are based on my years of professional photography experience and my formal fine arts and digital photography education.

-Fine art photography relies on the manipulation of metadata and, sometimes, the manipulation of pixels in the post-shoot phase.
+Fine art portraiture relies on the manipulation of metadata and, sometimes, the manipulation of pixels in the post-shoot phase.
 Although, when it comes to portraits, the manipulation I rely on during editing is often minimal, my overall goal is to achieve as natural a look as possible.
 To accomplish this goal requires spending a significant amount of my time and creative effort in the editing stage of the photography process before my clients see their images for the first time.

 Everything from light, to contrast, to clarity, composition, saturation, noise, the list goes on – is a deliberate artistic choice I make to achieve a uniquely individual image of you and your loved ones.
 An image that will tell your personal story and elicit an emotional reaction from the viewer each time they see it.

-Another important distinction in luxury/fine art photography is the paper on which the images are printed.
+Another important distinction in luxury/fine art portraiture is the paper on which the images are printed.
 If a photograph is going on your wall, always have it printed on fine art paper rather than standard photo paper.
 Yes, fine art paper is more expensive — usually 100% cotton rag (but the percentage can vary) and is acid free (neutral pH) — but the final product will stand the test of time and that makes it worth it.
-In addition, fine art photography should be printed by professional fine art printers, as the ink used is different and they often provide a greater range of colors and blacks.
-Fingerprints are not as visible on fine art paper, but the paper can scratch easily, so it is best if fine art photographs are framed as soon as possible to protect them for years to come.
+In addition, fine art photography should be printed by professional art printers, as the ink used is different and they often provide a greater range of colors and blacks.
+Fingerprints are not as visible on fine art paper, but the paper can scratch easily, so it is best if fine art portraits are framed as soon as possible to protect them for years to come.

 Regular photo paper is fine when you want to print photos in bulk.
 But, it is generally resin coated, so, those images fade more quickly due to the chemicals used in the production process.